awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 The SDK provides other methods for retrieving credentials in the :code:`aws/credentials` package.
-For example, you can retrieve temporary security credentials from AWS Security Token Service or credentials from encrypted storage.
+For example, you can retrieve temporary security credentials from |STSlong| or credentials from encrypted storage.
 For more information, see :sdk-go-api-deep:`Credentials
 <aws/credentials/>`.

 .. _configuring-a-proxy: